 Don’t Forget The Treats

 Everyone knows that one of the best parts of a road trip is the snacks, and your dog is no different.
 Being cooped up in the car all day definitely calls for a reward.
 Bringing your dog’s favorite treats can help them enjoy the experience during those extra long drives or airplane rides.
+The pleasant surprise is that you can share your treats such as cherries, blueberries and strawberries with your pet.
 Casey from ScoutKnows recommends stocking up on snacks that are apt for both people and pooches so you can store them all together in one place for everyone to indulge in.

 Oh, and Their favorite Toy